bcgov/air-monitoring-visualization/README.md

 The last 30 days of measurements are displayed.
 The data are measured every hour, except those displayed as 24hr, which are measured (or averaged?) once every 24 hours.

+This CSV file is parsed using DataBC's CSV-PARSER API https://csv-parser.api.gov.bc.ca/

 This respository is managed by the Environmental Monitoring, Reporting & Economics Section, Knowledge Management Branch, Ministry of Environment and Climate Change Strategy.